-From time, Social Security will conduct a medical review to see if you are still disabled.
+From time to time, Social Security will conduct a medical review to see if you are still disabled.
 Most reviews pass without problems.

 How Often Will I Be Reviewed?